cruidin/white-duck-is-back/README.md

 Heroku

-The deployment set up occured smoothly without any problems or errors although it did take some time for the app to become available at Heroku.
+The deployment set up occurred smoothly without any problems or errors although it did take some time for the app to become available at Heroku.

 I regret not having deployed my app at the time I started working on my project but I still deployed it in time to adjust my code to the Heroku platform.